vtomlin1/Portfolio/README.md

 # Hello!
 My name is Tori Tomlinson
 Feel free to contact me at either my gmail vtomlin315@gmail.com or my linkedin at www.linkedin.com/in/victoria-tomlinson-4ba316240!
 ---
-I am an aspiring Data Analyst.
+I am an aspiring Data Scientist with a bachelors in Applied Mathematics from UC Davis.

 ## Skills
 **Communication** - I have worked in groups and shared code for class assignments.
 I have also worked in sales and customer satisfaction.